dbos-inc/dbos-docs/docs/python/examples/reliable-ai-agent.md

 DBOS.launch()
 ```

-This code declares the main loop of Swarm (`run`) to be a durable DBOS workflow and each chat completion to be a DBOS step in that workflow.
-Therefore, if a workflow is interrupted, it will skip already finished chat completion steps and use the recorded outputs of those steps.

 Finally, let's create a DurableSwarm instance and use the refund agent to process refunds!
-Add the following lines to your `main.py`.
-This script kicks off a workflow with the user's name as an [idempotency key](../tutorials/idempotency-tutorial.md).
+This script creates an interactive CLI for your agent that uses the user's name as an [idempotency key](../tutorials/idempotency-tutorial.md).
 This way, each user is guaranteed to be refunded exactly once.

 ```python showLineNumbers title="main.py"